|

 criteria is needed.)

-EQUAL OPPORTUNITY FOR SUCCESSEvery student must believe
+EQUAL OPPORTUNITY FOR SUCCESS

 that he or she has an equal chance of learning the content and abilities, and